Why isn’t the application website open?

 May I reapply if I have applied in the past?

 Yes.
-In most cases we will have retained your transcripts.
-All other application materials will have to be new.
+All application materials will have to be new.
 You will also need to upload a “Reapplicant Update” to let us know what has changed since your last application.

 Are there any changes from the last few year’s application processes?

 We ask for substantially the same information as in past years.
-A question about historical disadvantage was added to the proposal section.
-Changes made in recent years are still in effect: Letters of Reference will be submitted online only (however, only three per applicant are accepted); transcripts are submitted only online; dental medicine has been added to the program.
-New in 2013: we require an institutional letter of support, and reapplicants must give an update on their activities since the last application.
+A question about historical disadvantage was changed slightly in the proposal section.
+Changes made in recent years are still in effect: Letters of Reference will be submitted online only (however, only three per applicant are accepted); transcripts are submitted only online; dental medicine and nursing have been added to the program.
+We now require an institutional letter of support, and reapplicants must give an update on their activities since the last application.
 Also, CVs are now limited to 15 pages each.

-Why do I have to submit three paper copies of everything that I am submitting online?
+Why do I have to submit a paper copy of everything that I am submitting online?

-A number of hard copies are used in discussions and at the interviews, where it could be impractical to view electronic versions.
+A number of hard copies are used in discussions and at the interviews, where it could be impractical for some reviewers to use electronic versions.

 May I submit more than three letters of recommendation?